22388o/awesome-taproot-assets/README.md

 ### Potential Use Case

 - RWAs
-- Smart contracts like RGB
+- Smart contracts with Bitcoin script
 - Bitcoin as Collateral
 - NFTs
 - NFT Marketplace